AlanLuSun/Circle-detection/README.md

 Circle detection by arc-support line segments

 *code folder:
-Code for circle detetion by arc-support line segments.
+Code for circle detetion by arc-support line segments.(only in support of 64-bit Windows system)

 *two datasets:
 1、the industrial PCB image dataset
 2、the natural image dataset